What is Ativan?

 Ativan (Lorazepam) is a synthetic drug belonging to the drug class Benzodiazepines and is mainly used to treat symptoms related to anxiety disorders.

-Ativan’s appearance is described as a nearly white powder which is virtually insoluble in water.
+Ativan’s appearance is described as a nearly white powder that is virtually insoluble in water.

 History of Ativan